-The school COSHH assessment is kept in the main school office and summary information is kept where substances are stored/used.
+The school assessments are kept in the main school office and summary information is kept where substances are stored/used.

 If staff have any questions on hazardous substances they should initially speak to their line manager.
 Paint, if provisioned/available, must be VEC.